nahs63/nahs_moneywash/README.md

 ## Description

-This script provides players with a location featuring a washer to exchange illegally obtained funds, offering immersive gameplay with dynamic features such as a variable tax rate, configurable wash limits, and more.
+This script provides players with a location featuring a washer to exchange illegally obtained funds, offering immersive gameplay with dynamic features such as a variable tax rate, configurable wash limits, with an animation as well.

 ## Features